lulzsun/RePlaysTV/README.md

 On 12/15/19, Plays.tv discontinued support to their website and desktop application.

-This is a non-profit, community-based project to extend the life of the Plays.tv client for future use.
+This is a non-profit, community-based project to extend the life of the Plays client for future use.

+# Installation
+You must have the latest (3.0.0) Plays client installed.
+Reinstalling is recommended, but not required.
+You can find a mirror download of the Plays setup [here.](https://drive.google.com/open?id=1YlQ-EU6wW8XvGUznIBrSqTvlzBv-6tkQ)

+  1. Download and extract the [latest release](https://github.com/lulzsun/RePlaysTV/releases)
+  2. Close out of Plays if it is currently running
+  3. Open the installer executable (as administrator)
+  4. Locate/confirm the location of Plays
+  5. Hit install and wait for the completion message

 # Roadmap
   * [ ] Installer Executable